erikkroes/erikkroes-nl/src/blog/Be-flexible-about-what-people-need-and-dont-assume.md

 You might have come across the term "accommodation" in the context of disability.
 Maybe it was during a hiring process, and you were asked if you needed any accommodations.
 It could've been buying a ticket for an event.
 It can also be in a learning-environment.
 Or during travel.

 You might have an idea what an accommodation could be.
-You could be thinking of audio versons of text, materials with a large print, materials in braille, specific software, sign language, the list goes on.
+You could be thinking of audio versions of text, materials with a large print, materials in braille, specific software, sign language, the list goes on.

 When you search for examples of accommodations on the web, they tend to be quite big.
 They might require preparations, physical changes to spaces or arrangements (like seating) or even specific people being present.
 But did you know accommodations can also be quite small?
 Sometimes the biggest difference is in awareness.